divishakh/ide/FONT_IMPLEMENTATION.md

 ## Overview

-The website now uses a custom font combination that emphasizes the Greek/Athena theme:
+The website now uses a cohesive Greek-inspired font combination that emphasizes the Athena theme:

-- **Body Text**: Roboto (clean, modern, highly readable)
+- **Body Text**: Philosopher (Greek-inspired, elegant serif)
 - **Headings**: Cinzel Decorative (Greek-style decorative font)

 ## Font Choices

-### Roboto for Body Text
+### Philosopher for Body Text

-**Why Roboto?**
+**Why Philosopher?**
-- Clean and modern sans-serif font
+- Directly inspired by Ancient Greek fonts and Agora typeface
+- Elegant serif with classical aesthetic
-- Excellent readability on all screen sizes
+- Excellent readability for body text
-- Wide range of weights (300, 400, 500, 700, 900)
-- Optimized for digital displays
-- Professional appearance
+- Complements decorative headings perfectly
+- Maintains the Greek/Athena theme throughout
 - Free and open-source from Google Fonts

+**Design Philosophy:**
+Philosopher was designed by Jovanny Lemonad and is inspired by the Agora typeface, which was used in Ancient Greece.
+It brings a classical, philosophical aesthetic to the text while remaining highly readable.

 **Usage:**
 - All body text, paragraphs, and general content